Final Concept Plan

 This Artist's Impression depicts improvements to Wheatsheaf Road, as seen from the intersection of Argyle Street, Blucher Street and Wheatsheaf Road.

-We would like to inform the community about the following impacts on Wheatsheaf Road because of the proposed improvements:
+We would like to reiterate with the community the following impacts on Wheatsheaf Road to make the proposed improvements possible:

 Loss of trees